status-im/nimbus-eth2/docs/the_nimbus_book/src/connect-eth2.md

 To ensure your Validator is correctly monitoring the eth1 chain, it's important you enter a valid web3 provider.

-Your beacon node will launch and connect your validator the eth2 network.
+Your beacon node will launch and connect your validator to the eth2 network.
 To check that this has happened correctly, check your logs for the following:

 ```
 INF 2020-11-18 11:20:00.181+01:00 Launching beacon node